Startup Arcube takes flight, unlocking billions in airline ancillary revenue

 Lowe explained:

-"Traditionally airlines do mass batches of email marketing companies, for example "they literally scrap the data, see who went to Asia the last two years of the summer, and they send an email blast to them.
+"Traditionally airlines do mass batches of email marketing companies, for example "they literally scrape the data, see who went to Asia the last two years of the summer, and they send an email blast to them.
 But tradionally, they don't really have the ability to do this in real time."

 "As soon as you get off the flight, we read your data and understand how we can bring you back to the same airline.
 So we know how long you wait in the queues, how you like to spend some time in the lounge,